alastair87/EchoVibe/README.md

-# EchoCut MVP
+# EchoVibe

-EchoCut is a local tool for indexing and searching subtitle-based dialogue using semantic embeddings.
+EchoVibe is a tool for indexing and searching subtitle-based dialogue using semantic embeddings.
 It supports creative search by tone, actor, emotion, and phrasing.